Thr 160 Intro to Acting

 1. Establish and be a contributing member of a supportive performance based ensemble.
 This will serve as a stimulating and creative environment for understanding and putting into action the craft of acting in a safe group oriented environment.

-2. Perform simple psychological actions in a truthful and convincing manner when applied to both improvised activities and scripted scenes.
+2. Perform simple psychological actions in a truthful and convincing manner when applied to both improvised and scripted activities.

 3. Demonstrate and gain expertise in the ability to use psychological actions and images to effectively perform a monologue audition piece.